Here are the coolest and most usual things to do in New York City

 The Fearless Girl

-Wall Street has a new heroine, a bronze statue of a small but fierce girl.
+Wall Street has a new heroine, a bronze statue of a small but fearless girl.
+The sculpture is placed in front of the Charging Bull to represent the power of women in leadership.

 New York’s oldest phone number